Singlife Account: Is This Capital Guaranteed Insurance Savings Plan Worth Getting?

 If we can take you down the rabbit hole, we live in an interesting time when insurers in town are launching high-interest short-term endowments, and every other bank is launching a high-interest savings account.

 While a high-interest savings account allows us to park out money for higher returns.

 That got us thinking about the possibility of a product with both the insurance element and the features of a savings account.

-But before Seedly can launch such a product (probably in the next 2,274 years time), someone beat us to it.
+But before Seedly can launch such a product (probably 2,274 years late), someone beat us to it.
 DAMN IT!

 Overview of Singlife Account with Singlife Visa Debit Card